oppia/oppia/CONTRIBUTING.md

       bash scripts/run_integration_tests.sh (if necessary)
     ```

-  * To actually make the commit and push it to your fork on GitHub, run:
+  * To actually make the commit and push it to your GitHub fork, run:

     ```
       git commit -a -m "{{YOUR COMMIT MESSAGE HERE}}" git push origin {{YOUR BRANCH NAME}}
     ```

-4. **When your feature is ready to merge, create a pull request.** A pull request is like a regular GitHub issue, that has a series of commits attached to it.
+4. **When your feature is ready to merge, create a pull request.**
-  * Go to the GitHub page for your fork, and select your branch from the dropdown menu.
+  * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
-  * Click "pull request".
 Ensure that the 'base' repository is the main oppia repo and that the 'base' branch is 'develop'.
-Also ensure that the 'combine' fork and branch correspond to your fork and the branch you've been working on.
   * Add a descriptive comment explaining the purpose of the branch (e.g. "Add a warning when the user leaves a page in the middle of an exploration.").
-This will be the first message in the review conversation, and it will tell the reviewer what the purpose of the branch is.
+This will tell the reviewer what the purpose of the branch is.
   * Click "Create pull request".
-(This will notify anyone who's watching the repository.)
-  * An admin should notice the new pull request, and will assign a reviewer to your commit.
+An admin will assign a reviewer to your commit.
 5. **Address review comments until all reviewers give LGTM ('looks good to me').**
-  * When your reviewer has reviewed the code, you'll get an email from them.
+  * When your reviewer has reviewed the code, you'll get an email.
 You'll need to respond in two ways:
      * Make a new commit addressing the comments you agree with, and push it to the same branch.
-Ideally, the commit message would explain what the commit does (e.g. "Fix lint error"), but if there are a lot of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".
+Ideally, the commit message would explain what the commit does (e.g. "Fix lint error"), but if there are lots of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".
-     * In addition, please reply to each of the reviewer's comments.
-Each comment should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
-All comments must be resolved before an LGTM can be given.
+     * In addition, please reply to each comment.
+Each reply should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
+All comments must be resolved before LGTM can be given.
-  * If any merge conflicts arise, you'll need to resolve them.
-To resolve merge issues between 'new-branch-name' (in your fork) and 'develop' (in the main oppia repository), run:
+  * Resolve any merge conflicts that arise.
+To resolve conflicts between 'new-branch-name' (in your fork) and 'develop' (in the oppia repository), run:

   ```
     git checkout new-branch-name